com-480-data-visualization/datavis-project-2022-teamsalt/Milestone1.md

 Next, we will observe the evolutation through the years of the best rated movies with respect to their genre and popularity.
 We will also have a deeper look at the actors: which movie genre they usually play in, with which other actors do they play with in general.
 And finally with the previous observations, we can see whether there is a bias in the ratings in recent years, with the popularisation of the IMDb website.
 More precisely, is there a relationship between a movie's genre or actors and the movie's popularity or rating and how it changed through the years.

 ## Exploratory data analysis
-Exploration and preparation of the dataset is in the python jupyter notebook `data_exploration.ipynb`.
+Exploration and preparation of the dataset can be found in the python jupyter notebook `data_exploration.ipynb` [here](https://github.com/com-480-data-visualization/datavis-project-2022-teamsalt/blob/main/data_exploration.ipynb).

 ## Related work
 HAVE A LOOK ONLINE